barryclark/jekyll-now/about.md

 I earned a Masters in Computer Science from the University of Cambridge, King's College.

-I am available for paid speaking opportunities.
+I am available for paid speaking opportunities, advisory and board roles.
 Please contact me at chung at linuxfoundation.org